 Those words meant a lot to us.
 They were so meaningful the phrase soft landings made its way into our vocabulary.
 Soft landings are when couples step away from stress to reconnect.
 During these breaks from the storm, couples renew love and grow closer.

 But creating soft landings is more than just a meaningful phrase.
-The idea is also based upon sound relationship research.
+The idea is also based on sound relationship research.

 A Formula to Renew Love